Key Morningstar Metrics for Meta

 - More than 500 million people are using Meta’s chat assistant within its applications.
 We were encouraged to see management call out improvements in user engagement stemming from increased usage of the chat assistant.

-The bottom line: We maintain our USD$560 fair value estimate for wide-moat Meta, and we continue to view the firm as well positioned to leverage AI to improve user engagement and user monetization.
+The bottom line: We maintain our US$560 fair value estimate for wide-moat Meta, and we continue to view the firm as well positioned to leverage AI to improve user engagement and user monetization.
 With Meta’s shares trading slightly down after hours, we view them as fairly valued.

 - While Meta’s investments in GenAI have raised eyebrows, we reiterate our belief that their true value will manifest itself in Meta’s core advertising product.
 We believe ad campaigns on Meta can derive greater value using GenAI tools, which Meta can capture via its potent monetization engine.